vmarcinko/art-of-programming/markdowns/first.md

 There are 4.
 It's **id, name, age, employed**.

+And what are keys in this map?

+    { "id": 4413, "name": "John Doe", "age": 56, "employed": true }

+It's **id, name, age, employed** again, it's the same map, just written in single line.

 And what is data type of these keys - id, name, age...? (warning - question is about key type, not value type)

 It's a string.